aklump/skill-teach-agents/README.md

 # Claude Skill: Teach Agents

-This skill helps preserve knowledge for future agents and sessions, reducing ramp-up time for agents working on your application.
+This skill mines nuggets learned in the current session and writes them for future sessions, reducing ramp-up time for agents working on your application in the future.

 ## Install as a Private Skill